sdc4nubes/CarND-Unscented-Kalman-Filter-P2/README.md

 #### Code must compile without errors using cmake and make.

-My code compiles without errors; however it generates numerous warnings.
-To correct this issue, I had to modify the following line of CMakeLists.txt:
+The code compiles without errors; however it generates numerous warnings.
+To correct this issue, CMakeLists.txt was modified as follows:

 | From:                                | To:                                     |
 |--------------------------------------|-----------------------------------------|